flox/flox/cli/flox/doc/flox-edit.md

 When using environments that were pushed to or pulled from FloxHub, changes to the local manifest in `.flox/env/manifest.toml` will block the use of the environment commands
 `flox {install, uninstall, edit, upgrade}`.
+To proceed, you can run either:

-In this case, a new generation has to be created from the local manifest first or the changes discarded.
+- `flox edit --sync` to commit your local changes to a new generation
-Run `flox edit --reset` to discard local changes and reset to the current latest generation, or `flox edit --sync` to create a new generation.
+- `flox edit --reset` to discard your local changes and reset to the latest generation

 # OPTIONS